-Inside of the campground proper and the adjoining area are two structures that are no longer in working condition and should be removed within the next planning cycle - a small defunct outhouse in the center of the campground and a former private residence situated in the wooded area to the west of the campground.
-Both structures are attractive nuisances and detract from the natural scenery of the park.
+The campground and the adjoining area within short distance of the campground feature two structures that are no longer in working condition and should be removed with the next planning cycle.
+First, a small outhouse structure lies at the center of the campground.
+Second, a former private residence is situated in the wooded area to the west of the campground.
+Both structures should be removed.